JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

   Alt tag for image: ""
   learnmore: ""
   alt: null
-contenttitle: "## DIVD’s efforts are invaluable to society for several reasons"
+contenttitle: "## Why our work matters"
 belowwoordenboek: |-
   **Availability**\
   At DIVD, we adhere to the ‘Principle of Proportionality’ and the ‘Principle of Subsidiarity’, as described in our [Code of Conduct](https://www.divd.nl/what-we-do/code-of-conduct/).
 This means that our research should increase and not decrease the integrity and availability of any and all online systems.
 If several means are available to meet the need, we opt for the one which has the least impact on the availability of the systems and services.